npg70/galbreath-old/articles/maltmen.md

 * James Galbreath
 * Samuel Galbreath

-Appendix 9 "Subscribers to te Relief Congregation of Campbeltown 1767"
+Appendix 9 "Subscribers to the Relief Congregation of Campbeltown 1767"

 * William Galbreath, maltster there
 * John Galbreath, maltster there